tersesystems/securitybuilder/README.md

 import com.tersesystems.securitybuilder.*;
 ```

-In general, if you're just using the JCA, there are some [right answers](https://gist.github.com/tqbf/be58d2d39690c3b366ad):
+In general, if you're just using the JCA, there are some [based off Latacora's Cryptographic Right Answers](https://latacora.singles/2018/04/03/cryptographic-right-answers.html):

 * Use RSA with 2048 bit key length and SHA-2 for public and private keys.
 * Use AES-GCM for encryption but **SEE WARNING BELOW**, and never reuse the IV.
 There is no provable difference between AES-128 and AES-256, so [don't worry about it](http://www.daemonology.net/blog/2009-06-11-cryptographic-right-answers.html) and use AES-256.